Trapped in a Dating Sim: The World of Otome Games Is Tough for Mobs: Manga

-A manga adaptation by Jun Shiosato began serialization on October 5, 2018 and is published under the Dragon Comics Age imprint by Fujimi Shobo.
+A manga adaptation by Jun Shiosato began serialization on October 5, 2018, and is published under the Dragon Comics Age imprint by Fujimi Shobo.
 The manga moved from the Dra Dra Sharp online manga website to the Monthly Dragon Age magazine on January 8, 2022.
-Seven Seas Entertainment announced their licensing of the manga adaptation on December 4, 2020 and published the first volume in July 2021.
-It has been collected in nine tankōbon volumes.
+Seven Seas Entertainment announced their licensing of the manga adaptation on December 4, 2020, and published the first volume in July 2021.
+It has been collected in thirteen tankōbon volumes.

 A spin-off manga illustrated by Noko Ōmi, titled Otome Game Yōchien wa Mob ni Kibishii Yōchien Desu, began serialization in Monthly Dragon Age on June 6, 2022.
+The first volume was published in April 2023.

+A manga adaptation of the Trapped in a Dating Sim: Otome Games Are Tough For Us, Too! spin-off novels illustrated by Renji Fukuhara began serialization on the KadoComi and Nico Nico Seiga websites under Fujimi Shobo's DraDra Flat brand on June 15, 2023.
+Its chapters have been collected into three tankōbon volumes released from April 9, 2024 to September 9, 2025.